-Should China develop significant SLOC defense capabilities in coming years, several indicators will be apparent to foreign analysts.
-First, China would have to purchase or produce a substantial contingent of long-range oilers, tenders, and other replenishment vessels.
-Such prioritization of naval construction might require the establishment of shipyards dedicated to military ship production.
-Second, China would have to acquire reliable overseas bases (e.g., in the Indian Ocean).
-As James Mulvenon has emphasized in his chapter, this would seem to represent a significant departure from Chinese foreign policy post-1949, a central tenet of which has been commitment to forego the permanent basing of military forces in other nations.77 Third, in order to achieve viable, lethal ASW capabilities, a substantial force of PLAN nuclear attack submarines would need to go on frequent extended deployments.
-Such a force has proved enormously difficult and expensive for the U.S.S.R., and even the United States, to acquire.
-In order to increase its power projection capabilities, China might also develop some form of deck aviation (e.g., one or more aircraft or helicopter carriers), or even hospital ships.
-Finally, to achieve high levels of presence and readiness, China's navy would have to deploy a substantial portion of its forces at all times.
-To support this increased operational tempo the PLAN would need to develop the ability to conduct sophisticated repairs to ships remotely-either through tenders or overseas repair facilities.
-This would also require the maturation of advanced levels of doctrine, training, and human capacity, none of which are currently obviously present in China's navy, but all of which are well within the capability of China to develop.78
+acquire reliable overseas bases (e.g., in the Indian Ocean).
+This would represent a significant departure from Chinese foreign policy post-1949, a central tenet of which has been commitment to forego the permanent basing of military forces in other nations.
+Third, in order to achieve viable, lethal ASW capabilities, a substantial force of PLAN nuclear attack submarines would need to go on frequent extended deployments.
+Such a force has proved enormously difficult and expensive for the USSR, and even the United States., to acquire.
+Finally, in order to achieve high levels of presence and readiness, China's navy would have to deploy a substantial portion of its forces at all times.
+This would require the maturation of advanced levels of doctrine, training, and human capacity, none of which are currently obviously present in China's navy, but all of which are well within the capability of China to develop.
+43